As I mentioned before, we took a three-day train adventure to get here, which is, I'm now convinced, a spectacular way to see the country.

 That photo was taken when we stopped to refuel in Cook, a town with a gift shop, a prison, and a rock with a plaque on it.

-[Justin: This place was so unexciting I was excited to take pictures of the rock.]
+Everyone was very excited to take pictures of the rock.
+[Justin: This place was so unexciting I was excited to take pictures of the rock.] |

 From Cook, we rolled on through the night until Kalgoorlie-Boulder, Australia's largest outback city, which was not very large, in which we vainly searched for an establishment called the Hogs Breath (a bouncer actually told us it was imaginary) and wound up eating dubious curry at a cookie-cutter Irish pub and attempting not to get run over by the crazy Kalgoorlie drivers, all of whom seemed to be fleeing something very frightening and dangerous.
 And from there, we rolled on through the night to Perth, where we sit now in a very civilized public library, using this lightning-fast internet for free.